Our People - The Team

 Ian Lam - BEcon, BSc

-A new addition to Collins Street Optometrists, Ian brings over 20 years of optical knowledge, technical expertise and experience to the practice.
-In eleven years with OPSM and Budget Eyewear, Ian won numerous best practice awards including the "Best of the Best" trophy in 2006.
+In joining Collins Street Optometrists, Ian brought over 20 years of optical knowledge, technical expertise and experience to the practice.
+In eleven years with OPSM and Budget Eyewear, he won numerous best practice awards including the "Best of the Best" trophy in 2006.

 A Monash University graduate with a double degree in Science and Economics, Ian is exacting in his demands and expectations of the quality and workmanship of optical appliances that bear the Collins Street Optometrists brand.
 His passion for great customer service is unparalleled, assuring all clients will be well looked after.
 Ian is also a diehard Geelong Cats supporter and the proud father of two young sons.
 His other interests include Scrabble, learning Spanish and striving for a holistic lifestyle.

-Susan is responsible for co-ordinating the reception and administrative operations of the practice, including tasks as varied as tracking the movement of frame stock in and out of the practice, to the practice book-keeping, to accounts receivable and payable.
-A keen traveller, Susan is now keenly occupied in the renovation of a stately Victorian home in Melbourne's east.
+As well as her dispensing duties, Robyn is responsible for co-ordinating the reception and administrative operations of the practice, including tasks as varied as tracking the movement of frame stock in and out of the practice, to the practice book-keeping, to accounts receivable and payable.